shivangi-2001/tomcat-apache-application/readme.md

 **✔️ Start and enable the Tomcat service**

 **5. Access Tomcat Web Interface**
-<sup>Once the setup completes, you can access Tomcat Manager in a web browser:</sup>
+<sub>Once the setup completes, you can access Tomcat Manager in a web browser:</sub>
 🔗 http://192.168.58.100:8080/

 If you deployed a sample application, access it via: